-- 1937 – The KMT and Communist, still stuck in bloody war, decide to stop killing each other – for a little bit – and join forces to kick out the foreign invaders – the Japanese.
+- 1937 – The KMT and Communists, still stuck in a bloody war, decide to stop killing each other – for a little bit – and join forces to kick out the foreign invaders – the Japanese.

 - 1941 – The Japanese invade and occupy Hong Kong just days after bombing Pearl Harbor in the U.S. (Hawaii).

-- 1946 – The KMT and Communist pick up where they left off in their civil war and continue killing each other while further ravaging an already war torn country.
+- 1946 – The KMT and Communists pick up where they left off in their civil war and continue killing each other while further ravaging an already war-torn country.

-Around 1949, with the Communist taking over the country and the KMT gone, Ip Man escapes the mainland and emigrates to Hong Kong with hundreds of thousands of other Chinese refugees escaping the misery and hoping for greener pastures.
+Around 1949, with the Communists taking over the country and the KMT has gone, Ip Man escapes the mainland and emigrates to Hong Kong with hundreds of thousands of other Chinese refugees escaping misery and hoping for greener pastures.

 Grandmaster is impoverished and destitute by the time he reaches Hong Kong.
 He starts his life over from scratch at 56 years of age.

 Ip Man Teaches Wing Chun to the Public…